What'sNEW January - March 2013

 Life on Europa, Other Moons, Other Planets? has related links.
 Thanks, Ronnie McGhee.

 The second challenge is that the microbes in the meteorite are Earthly contaminants.
-This is especially plausible because some of them closely resemble earthly species, and some are alive.
-(Most are fossilized.)
+This is especially plausible because some of them closely resemble earthly species (and some initially appeared to be alive.)
 The final answer for this challenge must await further testing including chemical and isotopic analysis of the fossils (diatoms, cyanobacteria and other, unrecognized species) and other parts of the meteorite.
 Meanwhile, some of the fossils are embedded in the rock matrix — hard to explain away with recent contamination.
 An example, a fractured diatom fossil, is shown above (picture width = c.
 16 μ.)

 Antarctic lake mission reports historic breakthrough by Quirin Schiermeier, Nature News Blog, 28 Jan 2013.